invenia/blog/draft01.md

 # Writing Iterators in Julia 0.7

-With the [alpha release](https://github.com/JuliaLang/julia/releases/tag/v0.7.0-alpha) of Julia 0.7, Julia has simplified its iteration interface.
+With the [alpha release](https://github.com/JuliaLang/julia/releases/tag/v0.7.0-alpha) of version 0.7, Julia has simplified its iteration interface.
-This was a [huge undertaking](https://github.com/JuliaLang/julia/pull/25261) which mostly fell to the prolific [Keno Fischer](https://github.com/Keno), who ended up writing an entirely new optimizer for the language to accomplish it!
+This was a [huge undertaking](https://github.com/JuliaLang/julia/pull/25261) which mostly fell to the prolific [Keno Fischer](https://github.com/Keno), who wrote an entirely new optimizer for the language to accomplish it!
-As the most active maintainer of the [IterTools](https://github.com/JuliaCollections/IterTools.jl) package, I decided to spend a week rewriting its iterators for the new interface and I'm here to share that experience with you.
+As the most active maintainer of the [IterTools](https://github.com/JuliaCollections/IterTools.jl) package, I decided to spend a week rewriting its iterators for the new interface.
+I'd like to share that experience with you to introduce the new interface and assist in transitioning to Julia 0.7.

 ## Iteration in Julia 0.6